backand/docs/docs/getting_started/hosting.md

 #### Deploy the Angular Project

-To deploy and sync your local Angular project folder, run this command:
+The Backand CLI, which we installed using NPM, provides the capability to deploy your project, as well as sync your local project folder.
+To deploy and sync, use the following command from the command line:

 ```bash
   backand sync --app {{appName}} --master {{master-token}} --user {{user-token}} --folder /path/to/project/folder
 ```

+The parameters for this call are:

   **--app**: The current app name